 When you work from home, and you have small kids, invariably they want your attention.
 While you may not always be able to give them the consideration they want, you can make the moments you spend with them impactful.
 These activities will help you to balance being at home with your kids while you are working.

 Outdoor classroom day is an initiative that helps kids to learn through messy play – the outdoors has more tools for teaching than you can think of.
 So first on our list is turning your garden or outdoor space into a classroom.
 A great activity to get your kids outside is to let your kids grow and cultivate their own garden.

-Not only is this a great way for your children to learn about how plants, fruit and vegetables are grown but it's an opportunity for them to experience the highs and sometimes lows of growing their own garden.
+Not only is this a great way for your children to learn about how plants, fruit and vegetables are grown but it's an opportunity for them to experience the sense of achievement and pride that comes with growing their own garden.

 Make washable paint